 Acer palmatum Shigitatsu sawa is a very old Japanese cultivar dating back to the 1600’s.
 In J.D.
 Vertrees book Japanese Maples, he describes this small tree as a variegated cultivar.
 As described in his book variegation is found in the new growth with inter spaces of yellow on the whitish green leaves with dark veins.
 Visible veins on a maple leaf is known as reticulation.
 I believe it is best grown in a location with early morning sun and shade or indirect sunlight the rest of the day.
 If grown in full shade the dark veins are not visible.
 In the right growing conditions the new leaves seem almost opaque and more white than green.
-The reticulated leaves are quite prominent with dark green veins visible through both in spring and throughout the summer.
 Fall color begins with yellow tones changing to darker orange with some red tints.

 The first photo of Shigitatsu sawa is a close up of the whitish green reticulated leaves in the spring.
 The second photo shows the Shigitatsu sawa in my display garden with spring color.
 The last photo shows fall color beginning with yellow and ending with orange and red tints.